 The Applied Physics Systems Model 539 fluxgate magnetometer measures magnetic fields on 3-axis and converts and transmits over its serial port (at 38400 baud) to all three axes outputs at a rate of 250 samples per second.
 It can also measure rotation angle.
 It is ideally suited to situations where high speed magnetic data must be acquired and analyzed.Read More

-The 539 can convert and transmit over its serial port (at 38400 baud) to all three axes outputs at a rate of 250 samples per second.
+The Model 539 was the first high-speed digital output 3-axis fluxgate magnetometer to be commercially available.
+The system can convert and transmit over its serial port (at 38400 baud) to all three axes outputs at a rate of 250 samples per second.
 Slower data rates can also be selected; transmission rate and baud rates are user programmable.

-The 539 simplifies and reduces the cost of the magnetic data acquisition system by eliminating the cumbersome A to D board.
-The system uses three separate 16-bit sigma delta converters to achieve high throughput.
-The scale factor is set so that a full scale input of 10-4T (1G) represents 32768 counts on the system Analog-to-Digitals.
+The Model 539 uses three separate 16-bit sigma delta converters to achieve the high throughput.
+The scale factor is set so that a full scale input of ± 10-4T (1G) represents 32768 counts on the system Analog-to-Digitals.
 The least count represents about 3nT.
 Noise of the system is 1 – 2 counts.

-The 539 can be used in either a command mode or autosend mode.
-In the command mode, the 539 responds to commands to transmit data issued by an external computer.
-In the autosend mode, the 539 begins sending data as soon as power is applied to the unit.
+The Model 539 can be used in either a command mode or autosend mode.
+In the command mode, the Model 539 responds to commands to transmit data issued by an external computer.
+In the autosend mode, the Model 539 begins sending data as soon as power is applied to the unit.

-The 539 can be supplied with an optional connection cable and breakout box which allows easy powering and connection to an external computer.
-Windows-compatible configuration, data acquisition, and display software is supplied with the 539.
-This program enables the user to acquire and graphically display data as well as configure the 539 send rate, baud rate, output format, and other features.
+The Model 539 can be supplied with an optional connection cable and breakout box which allows easy powering and connection to an external computer.
+A Windows-compatible configuration, data acquisition, and display program is supplied with the 539.
+This program enables the user to acquire and graphically display data as well as configure the Model 539 send rate, baud rate, output format, and other features.